 EPS produced by first-generation antipsychotics was the most prominent neurological ADR, frequently a major cause of non-adherence to therapy, resulting in disease relapse and hospitalization.
-Advanced age, female gender, and high doses of antipsychotics have been identified as the main risk factors for EPS.^{55,56} Janno and others linked the high prevalence of EPS in schizophrenic patients to the use of first-generation antipsychotics.^{57-59} Fluphenazine, haloperidol, and risperidone were statistically significant contributors to the development of EPS in our investigation.
-Similar findings were replicated with the use of fluphenazine at a dose of 0.2 mg/kg per day, which was linked with higher clinical improvement but also with a significant incidence of EPS.60 Second-generation antipsychotics having the lowest propensity to cause EPS made them an optimal treatment alternative based on the patient's condition.
+Advanced age, female gender, and high doses of antipsychotics have been identified as the main risk factors for EPS.
+Janno et al, and other studies linked the high prevalence of EPS in schizophrenic patients to the use of firstgeneration antipsychotics.58,59 Fluphenazine, haloperidol, and risperidone were statistically significant contributors to the development of EPS in our investigation.
+Similar findings were replicated with the use of fluphenazine at a dose of 0.2 mg/ kg per day, which was linked with higher clinical improvement but also with a significant incidence of EPS.
+Second-generation antipsychotics having the lowest propensity to cause EPS made them an optimal treatment alternative based on the patient's condition.
 Effective management of EPS relies mainly on discontinuation or dose reduction of the causative drug or the addition of a central anticholinergic drug, such as procyclidine.

-Cardiovascular ADRs were caused mainly by second-generation antipsychotics (risperidone and olanzapine), which coincides with earlier research.^{61,62} Accurate cardiology assessment of patients receiving these medicines via scheduled electrocardiograms, cardiac enzymes, and lipid profile monitoring remains essential for the early detection and prevention of such problems.
+Cardiovascular ADRs were caused mainly by second-generation antipsychotics (risperidone and olanzapine), which coincides with earlier research.
+Accurate cardiology assessment of patients receiving these medicines via scheduled electrocardiograms, cardiac enzymes, and lipid profile monitoring remains essential for the early detection and prevention of such problems.

 Hyperprolactinemia, menstrual irregularities, and hirsutism were statistically significant reported hormonal ADRs, primarily caused by risperidone, trifluoperazine, and sodium valproate.
 Causative medication replacement was the main corrective action in the majority of the cases; however, adding bromocriptine remains a common practice to counteract risperidone-related hyperprolactinemia.
-The frequently reported hormonal disturbances in patients using risperidone^{63,64} uncover the need for close monitoring and periodic assessment of hormonal levels during treatment.
+The frequently reported hormonal disturbances in patients using risperidone uncover the need for close monitoring and periodic assessment of hormonal levels during treatment.

 Other ADRs were statistically linked to the use of certain medications, such as hyperglycemia and constipation with olanzapine, elevated liver enzymes with sodium valproate, and hyponatremia with risperidone, sodium valproate, and lithium.
 The observed physicians' high commitment to request and follow-up on patients' laboratory investigations remains an attitude to be fostered to early recognize and resolve such events.
-The clinical pharmacist's role in adopting preplanned therapeutic monitoring of these medications grants maximized outcomes with minor ADRs.^{65,66}
+The clinical pharmacist's role in adopting preplanned therapeutic monitoring of these medications grants maximized outcomes with minor ADRs.

-The causality of the reported ADRs indicated that the majority were probable; comparable results were found in a secondary care psychiatric outpatient facility in the United Arab Emirates15, and a similar pattern was copied in a hospitalbased prospective observational study conducted in inpatients and outpatients on antipsychotics.67 Identifying high-risk patient groups, increasing prescribers' awareness regarding the likelihood of the ADRs related to these drugs, and regular therapeutic monitoring are key tactics to minimize their occurrence.
+The causality of the reported ADRs indicated that the majority were probable; comparable results were found in a secondary care psychiatric outpatient facility in the UAE, and a similar pattern was copied in a hospital-based prospective observational study conducted in inpatients and outpatients on antipsychotics.
+Identifying high-risk patient groups, increasing prescribers' awareness regarding the likelihood of the ADRs related to these drugs, and regular therapeutic monitoring are key tactics to minimize their occurrence.

 The vast majority of ADRs in this study were moderate (74.0%), which were managed by the substitution of the used drug or adding another medication to manage the symptoms.
 The remaining mild cases were managed by reducing the dose and close monitoring of the ADR.
-Comparable findings were reported by a study in a psychiatry hospital in Kashmir, which reported 83% mild events and 17% moderate.68 Meanwhile, Egberts and colleagues recently reported that 8.3% of serious ADRs related to either labeled or off-label use of psychotropics.69
+Comparable findings were reported by a study in a psychiatry hospital in Kashmir, which reported 83% mild events and 17% moderate.
+Meanwhile, Egbertset al, recently reported that 8.3% of serious ADRs related to either labelled or off-label use of psychotropics.